law01f/n8n-cloud-aws/README.md

-⛔**IN CASE OF AN ERROR:**⛔ Your instance should be accessible as soon as the script finished running.
+**⛔IN CASE OF AN ERROR:⛔** Your instance should be accessible as soon as the script finished running.
 In some cases, I have noticed that the URL was not accessible and I had to reboot the instance for everything to work properly.
 Use this to reboot your instance:
    ```bash
    sudo reboot